 3 Factor Analysis

-• Emotional Capture: The “No one grows Ketchup like Heinz” campaign effectively appeals to the emotions of customers by using the color red to put the Heinz bottle in a position of power while also inspiring hunger and passion towards the product.
+- Emotional Capture: The “No one grows Ketchup like Heinz” campaign effectively appeals to the emotions of customers by using the color red to put the Heinz bottle in a position of power while also inspiring hunger and passion towards the product.

-• Intellectual Capture: Intellectually, using the tomato slices to build up the ketchup bottle appeals to customers because it is telling the story of exactly what goes into the product and why Heinz is a better and healthier choice than other ketchup brands.
+- Intellectual Capture: Intellectually, using the tomato slices to build up the ketchup bottle appeals to customers because it is telling the story of exactly what goes into the product and why Heinz is a better and healthier choice than other ketchup brands.

-• Actionable Capture: The call to action that this advertisement holds is that the statement that no one grows Ketchup like Heinz calls customers to want to buy their product because no other brand grows natural products like they do.
+- Actionable Capture: The call to action that this advertisement holds is that the statement that no one grows Ketchup like Heinz calls customers to want to buy their product because no other brand grows natural products like they do.

-3. Coca-Cola: Share a Coke Ad Campaign
+3. Coca-Cola – Share a Coke Advertisement Example

 Coca-Cola’s #ShareaCoke Ad Campaign was one of the most successful campaigns of all time.
 This campaign acknowledged the importance of the customer experience and incorporated it into their experiential marketing strategy.
 This campaign personalized the shopping experience and made customers excited about the product.
 The purchasing experience came to life as customers were able to add meaning to each purchase when thinking about sharing a coke with a loved one.
+This level of personalization is exactly what drives successful customer loyalty programs today.

 The Impact of The #ShareaCoke Ad Campaign: